 As we learn from these best practices and refine our own decision-making processes around technology, we can look to Digital Promise’s Edtech Pilot Framework as an excellent jumping-off point for looking to implement new technology in our classrooms.
 By applying these best practices, you take a more careful approach and increase the likelihood of successful implementation of new technologies in the classroom and meaningful relationships with the companies that make the technology.

 Explore the Edtech Marketplace Today blog series to hear other voices from the field share important perspectives on challenges and strategies around technology use for learning.
-You can also visit the Edtech Pilot Framework to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on their work.
+Visit the Product Certifications website to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on their work.